 Some of the problems associated with the final stage (tertiary syphilis) cannot be completely cured with antibiotics.
 However, antibiotic treatment may prevent further worsening of your condition.
-Heart and blood vessel (cardiovascular) complications may still get worse, despite treatment.
+Heart and blood vessel (cardiovascular) complications may still become worse, despite treatment.

 If you have syphilis, you should usually be investigated, treated and followed up by a GUM clinic.
 If you have caught syphilis, there is a good chance that you may also have another STI.
 A GUM clinic will take small samples (swabs) and blood tests to exclude other STIs such as chlamydia, gonorrhoea and HIV.
-(See separate leaflet called Tests for Sexually Transmitted Infections for more information.)
+See separate leaflet called Tests for Sexually Transmitted Infections for more details.